 Field-hunting tip

-Look in ultramafic igneous rocks country — that is the host setting where cuproiridsite typically forms.
+Look in ultramafic igneous rocks country, the host setting where cuproiridsite typically forms.
 If you start seeing chromite, platinum group minerals, pentlandite in float, you are in the right ground.
 Field specimens usually show a anhedral to euhedral grains, inclusions in chromite habit, so train your eye for that shape before scanning the outcrop.